mpv-player/mpv/DOCS/man/options.rst

     video or audio outputs are not possible, but you can use filters to merge them into one.

+    It's not possible to change the tracks connected to the filter at runtime, unless you explicitly change the ``lavfi-complex`` property and set new track assignments.
+When the graph is changed, the track selection is changed according to the used labels as well.

-    The complex filter cannot be changed yet during playback.
-It's also not possible to change the tracks connected to the filter at runtime.
-Other tracks, as long as they're not connected to the filter, and the corresponding output is not connected to the filter, can still be freely changed.
+    Other tracks, as long as they're not connected to the filter, and the corresponding output is not connected to the filter, can still be freely changed with the normal methods.

     Note that the normal filter chains (``--af``, ``--vf``) are applied between the complex graphs (e.g. ``ao`` label) and the actual output.